XlynxX/rast/README.md

 # rast
-Rast - is a free closed-source discord client
+Rast - is a free open source discord client